I met my husband right after I had turned 21, and really wasn’t thinking about long term plans, marriage or meeting my “person.”

 I never wanted to come off as though I had it anywhere near as difficult as they did.
 I was thankful to have some incredible people along the way, who really impressed upon me the sense of community and family in the military, and that we truly are all in this together.
 No one benefits from having a “who has it worse” contest, and learning that early was invaluable.

-I fell back hard on being “a military wife and mother.”
+I fell back hard on being “a military spouse and mother.”
 That’s exclusively who and what I was for years.
 Even in conversations with members of my own family, the questions during Christmas dinner centered widely around my husband’s career, or the development of my kids.

 Rightfully so, I suppose.
 Up until then, I really had put myself on the backburner and was solely focused on being those things for other people.
 It was never meant in a way I took offense to, but it did help me realize it was time to carve out my own path, separate from that of a spouse or a parent.